 It is also important not to overdo it.
 There is beauty in subtlety, and some things are better left to the viewer’s imagination.
 So do not go and direct every line in your painting toward your focal point.
 That would be way too obvious.

 Instead, use a few lines to gently draw people around the painting and ultimately in the direction of your focal point.
 People do not want to feel like they are being pushed in a certain direction.
 You need them to think they arrived there on their own accord.

 Claude Monet utilized leading lines in many of his paintings to draw you in and around the paintings.
 In the painting below, lines are created by the shoreline and the cliff.
 There is also a subtle line created by the formation of the boats.

 There are clear leading lines all throughout the painting below which draw you through to the horizon line.

 Leading lines do not always need to be subtle.
-You can use bold strokes of color to direct people throughout your painting, like Konstantin Korovin did in this painting.
+You can use bold strokes of color to direct people throughout your painting as Konstantin Korovin did in this painting.

 As with anything in painting, you need to be careful with how you use leading lines.
-It is a powerful technique which you want to use to your benefit, not detriment.
+It is a powerful technique that you want to use to your benefit, not be a detriment.